zk/clojuredocs/src/md/core-library.md

 # Clojure's Core Library

-Clojure's standard library, i.e. the `clojure.*` namespaces, provide a ton of general-purpouse functionality for writing robust, maintainable applications.
+Clojure's standard library, i.e. the `clojure.*` namespaces, provide a ton of general-purpose functionality for writing robust, maintainable applications.

 Getting a handle on all the functionality you'll want to use can be a